Dewan Mohammad Azraf: Early life

-Azraf was born on 1 January 1908 into Teghoria, Sunamganj, Eastern Bengal and Assam, British Raj in his maternal grandfather's home.
+Azraf was born on 1 January 1908 into Teghoria, Sunamganj, Eastern Bengal and Assam, British Raj (now, Sylhet Division, Bangladesh) in the home of his maternal grandfather, the poet Hason Raja.
 He completed his schooling at the Middle English School in Duhalia.
-He passed BA with distinction from Murari Chand College, Sylhet in 1930 and received MA in Philosophy from the University of Dhaka in 1932.
+He passed BA with distinction from Murari Chand College, Sylhet in 1930 and received MA in philosophy from the University of Dhaka in 1932.
 As a college student, he was able get Kazi Nazrul Islam to visit Sylhet.

 Career

 Azraf joined Sunamganj College as a teacher in 1948 and principal in 1954.
 He was dismissed from college for supporting the Bengali Language Movement.
 After his dismissal from Sunamganj College, he taught at various colleges.
-In 1967, he was appointed the principal of Abujar Gifari College in Dhaka, where he served till 1980.
-He taught part-time at the departments of Philosophy and Islamic Studies of the University of Dhaka from 1973 to 1990.
+In 1967, he was appointed the principal of Abujar Ghifari College in Dhaka, where he served till 1980.
+He taught part-time at the departments of philosophy and Islamic studies of the University of Dhaka from 1973 to 1990.

 A supporter of Abdul Hamid Khan Bhasani, he joined the Muslim League in 1946 in protest of the treatment of Muslim immigrants in Assam, and afterward was elected to the Assam Provincial Committee.
 He also served 10 months of a prison sentence for violation of Section 144.
 He helped the formation of the Kendriya Muslim Sahitya Sangsad unit in Sylhet and served as its president from 1940 to 1943.
 He was a member, as well as a treasurer for some time, of the Pakistan Philosophical Congress.
 From 1984 to 1989, he served as the president of the Bangladesh Philosophical Association.

+Critical reception

+Poet and researcher Musa Al Hafiz remarked about Azraf:

+"The central theme of Azraf’s thought was humanity and human life.
+He perceived human beings as vessels of immense power and potential.
+He envisioned a renaissance of the inner strength and beauty inherent in the human soul.
+His concept of the human being was that of an elevated individual.
+In this regard, he did not follow Kant’s theory of the 'superman'.
+Although he closely observed and analyzed Immanuel Kant, he found a significant gap between Kant’s 'ideal man' and his own conception of the 'ideal man'.
+Nevertheless, many aspects of Kant’s philosophy appealed to him.

+He shared a deep kinship with Muhammad Iqbal’s concept of the self (Khudi).
+It could be said that he pitched his intellectual tent close to Iqbal’s domain.
+In many ways, his tone resonated with Iqbal’s."